 Full-time students take three modules each semester.
 One is a faculty wide module and five are subject modules.
-Each semester there will be opportunities to sit in on third year modules that are paired with our MA modules with the exception of “Topics in Philosophy”.
+Each semester there will be opportunities to sit in on third year lectures and seminars that are paired with our MA modules with the exception of “Philosophical Topics”.

 This list is an example of typical modules we offer, not a definitive list, and may be subject to change.
 Prospective applicants are welcome to consult the Philosophy Postgraduate Admissions Officer for more information.